Modern slavery statement

 These measures are embedded into the University’s procedures and we are also aware that similar measures have been taken with other public sector frameworks and public sector contracts that we are able to access in order to supply the University.

-The University is a member of the North West Universities Purchasing Consortium (NWUPC), which operates under the banner of UK Universities Procurement Consortia (UKUPC), a body dedicated to improving both the quality of procurement and the level of collaborative procurement across the HE sector.
+The University is a member of the North Western Universities Purchasing Consortium (NWUPC), which operates under the banner of UK Universities Procurement Consortia (UKUPC), a body dedicated to improving both the quality of procurement and the level of collaborative procurement across the HE sector.
 Together these consortia have published a shared Sustainability Policy to which all members, including the University, are committed.
 This policy sets out the steps that must be taken in major contract procurement processes that are conducted for consortium members, to help to ensure that slavery and human trafficking are not occurring in the supply chain.
 Currently the University spends over 40% (monetary value) through consortia frameworks.

 The University has a “Responsible Procurement” Policy that will ensure that decisions taken by the University on the procurement of goods, works or services are undertaken in line with our commitments under the following themes: